doref26/openCV_Obj_Detection/README.md

 "# openCV_Obj_Detection"
-"Using OpenCV lib"
+</br>"Using OpenCV lib"
-"For ready to install file you can contact me"
+</br>"For ready to install file you can contact me"